 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 You will love this Gluten Free Italian Easter Pie!
-Pastiera di grano is a delicious Italian dessert served at Easter time.
-Try it today.
+Pastiera di grano is an Italian dessert served at Easter.
+Try this gluten free ricotta pie.

 Gluten Free Italian Easter Pie – Pastiera di Grano